-The Group employs a range of policies and practices to mitigate credit risk.
+The Group and the Bank employ a range of policies and practices to mitigate credit risk.
 The most traditional of these is the taking of security for funds advanced, which is a common practice.
-The Group implements guidelines on the acceptability of specific classes of collateral or credit risk mitigation.
+The Group and the Bank implements guidelines on the acceptability of specific classes of collateral or credit risk mitigation.
 The principal collateral types for loans and advances are: